 On October 25, 2017, our board of directors approved the grant of 689,200 restricted stock units under the 2017 Plan at a fair value of \$22.27 per share to members of management and other employees.
 The value of these awards at the grant date was \$15.3 million and will be amortized over the vesting periods.
 In addition, our board of directors also approved stock option grants under the 2017 Plan to purchase an aggregate of 4,000 shares of common stock at an exercise price of \$22.27 per share.
 The restricted stock units and options vest over five years through October 25, 2022.

 Appian

-"By allowing us to rapidly deliver innovative multi-platform business apps, differentiate ourselves from our competition."
+"By allowing us to rapidly deliver innovative multi-platform business apps, Appian allowed us to improve our rental customer experience and differentiate ourselves from our competition."